Kumpal0404/ML-AI-Project/README.md

-# Prediction of Compressor Amplitute
+# Prediction of the target column "N AufgewAmplitudeNom [MPa]"

 This project investigates optimal hyperparameter selection and feature selection techniques to improve model performance for a regression-based and AI-based predections problem.
 Two models were evaluated: a Decision Tree Regressor and a Neural Network, with detailed comparisons of their performance under different tuning strategies.